MonetDB/MonetDBLite-Java/README.md

 connection.close();
 ```

-After a connection is made, regular queries can be sent to the embedded database, then retrieving the results.
+After the connection starts, regular queries can be sent to the embedded database, and later retrieve results.
 The
 connection starts on the auto-commit mode by default.
 The methods `void startTransaction()`, `void commit()` and
-`void rollback()`, can be used for the transaction management.
+`void rollback()` are used for transaction management.
 The methods `Savepoint setSavepoint()`,
 `Savepoint setSavepoint(String name)`, `void releaseSavepoint(Savepoint savepoint)` and
-`void rollback(Savepoint savepoint)` handle savepoints in the transaction.
+`void rollback(Savepoint savepoint)` handle savepoints within the transaction.

 ### Update Queries